 When am I eligible for benefits?

-UCO offers benefits to all employees who work an average of 30 hours per week or more.
-Benefit-eligible employees will receive benefits on the first day of the month following their date of hire.
+UCO offers benefits to all faculty and staff who work an average of 30 hours per week or more.
+Benefit-eligible individuals will receive benefits on the first day of the month following their date of hire.

 Who is considered an eligible dependent?

 - Dependent children under the age of 26, including your biological child, stepchild, foster child, adopted child, or child placed for adoption.